Yogis' Best Travel Tips

 These are my best travel tips:

 Stay hydrated.
 This is my number one travel tip.
 It’s so easy to get dehydrated while traveling.
 In my experience, dehydration leads to spaced out, grumpy and ungrounded.
 Dehydration also upsets digestion.
 I always travel with my water bottle.
 If it’s cold, I travel with a thermos full of hot water.
-Ayurveda recommends room temperature and/or warm water rather than cold beverages for sound digestion.
-To feel at home, I like to travel with a few of my favorite herbal tea bags.
+To feel at home, I like to travel with a few of my favorite tea bags.

 Travel with nourishing and grounding food.
 There is nothing worse than being hungry while traveling, and there is nothing worse than being somewhere like an airport terminal or gas station convenience store with no good food choices.
-I love to try new foods wherever I am, but on travel days, I always bring along my own nourishing food.
-Fresh fruit, cut up veggies and nuts are a must for me.
-Having a few packets of instant oatmeal is helpful for early morning breakfasts on the go (simply add hot water to a thermos cup).
-To make sure I get my daily dose of greens, I like to bring along super greens powder to add to juice or water.
+I love to try new foods wherever I am, but on travel days, I always bring along my own nourishing food in case I don't find good food options.
+On travel days, I like to pack fruit, cut up vegetables, and nuts or trailmix.
+I often throw into my backpack a few packets of instant oatmeal or granola for early morning breakfasts on the go (simply add hot water to a thermos cup).

 Support your digestion.
 Traveling can easily disrupt digestion.
 These are some ways I support my digestion while traveling:

-- Triphala.
-Take the Ayurvedic remedy triphala in capsule or powdered form with warm water before bed for better digestion.
+• Triphala.
+The Ayurvedic remedy triphala in capsule or powdered form with warm water before bed is great remedy for good digestion.

 Support your sleep.
 Do you find it hard to sleep in new places?
 I am a sensitive sleeper.
 These are the strategies I use to sleep soundly when I'm traveling:

-- Magnesium.
-I love the magnesium calms my body and helps me sleep when I'm away from home.
+• Magnesium.
+Magnesium supports healthy bowel function and it also calms the body.
+I find magnesium helps me unwind and sleep when I'm away from home.
 There are many forms of magnesium available.
 Two forms I like are magnesium citrate and magnesium glycinate.
 I use this type.

 Stick to a routine.
-No matter where I am, I try to follow the same morning and evening routine.
+No matter where I am, I do my best to keep a morning and evening routine.
 My routine helps me feel at home wherever I am.
 These are the habits I keep that help me stay grounded and centered anywhere on the planet:

-- Do ten minutes of movement or exercise before breakfast.
+• Do ten minutes of movement before breakfast.

 Do yoga.
 A few poses every day while traveling will help your body feel comfortable and strong.
 Whether your travel includes lots of plane or car time, or lots of hiking, a few sun salutations in the morning or some supine poses in the evening will refresh, enliven and keep your body from getting stiff or sore.
 (Yoga on the go?
 Check out my free yoga resources.
 You can play them right from your smartphone.)